The Battlefield series is now in the hands of Respawn co-founder Vince Zampella

-Battlefield 2042 doesn't include a singleplayer campaign, but a new Battlefield campaign is likely in very early stages of development.
-EA announced today that Respawn co-founder Vince Zampella will oversee the Battlefield series from here on out, and that new Battlefield "experiences" are coming from Ripple Effect, the studio that made Battlefield 2042's Portal mode, as well as a new Seattle-based studio led by Marcus Lehto, the former Bungie creative director who designed Master Chief.
+Battlefield 2042 doesn't include a singleplayer campaign, but something like a new Battlefield campaign is probably in the early stages of development.
+EA announced today that Respawn co-founder Vince Zampella will oversee the Battlefield series from here on out, and that new Battlefield "experiences" are coming from Ripple Effect, the studio that made Battlefield 2042's Portal mode, as well as a new Seattle-based studio led by Marcus Lehto, the former Bungie art and creative director who designed Master Chief.

+Meanwhile, DICE general manager Oskar Gabrielson is leaving the company, and former Ubisoft Annecy studio director Rebecka Coutaz is taking his place.

 The news comes from GameSpot.
-EA didn't explicitly tell the site that these studios will make standalone Battlefield games in the newly christened "Battlefield universe," but I'm confident that we can expect one or more standalone games based on my knowledge of EA, the studios, and the people involved.
+While EA didn't explicitly tell the website that Ripple Effect and the Seattle studios will be making standalone Battlefield games in the newly christened "Battlefield universe"—t's all "experiences"—I'm confident that we can expect one or more standalone games based on my knowledge of EA, the studios, and the people involved.

 Ripple Effect used to be called DICE LA and was renamed just before Battlefield 2042 launched, signaling that it should no longer be thought of as a branch of DICE but its own creative unit.
 Zampella has previously said that the studio is working on a new game, and told GameSpot that "anything is possible" for these upcoming Battlefield projects.